StephanePiresLearning/templates/commit.md

 correction / fix : Resolving a bug, modifying code and functionnality.
-But not the purpose of the fonctionnality tmp / wip : Temporary commit initiale / initial : First commit of a project.
+But not the purpose of the fonctionnality tmp / wip : Temporary commit initiale / initial : First commit of a project. moulinage / milling : Running some automated code that generate new files.

 # Scope